 “Metamorphic.
 A transformation, like a caterpillar into a butterfly.”

-“Wonderful,” said Clementine.
-“Zombie bugs.
+“Wonderful,” said Kasumi.Kasumi “Zombie bugs.
 As if zombie people wasn’t bad enough.”

 “My god,” Kip added in agreement.

 As they spoke, the ship had been steadily descending.
 As the fog cleared in front of the ship, an unsettling vision came into view through the windows.
 An enormous wall had risen up, lining the edge of the city.
 Zombies were clawing at it, trying unsuccessfully to scale its heights and get at the men in the towers.